 If we think there are other organisations that may be able to help you, normally we will give you their contact details so that you can contact them yourself.
 We only give your contact details to other organisations if you have asked us to or have given us permission to do so.

 When you contact us, we may send you an evaluation form by post, or a link to an online version of the form.
 On the form we give you the option to provide your contact details if you would like us to get back in touch with you about your responses or if you agree to us sending you a follow-up survey a few months later.

 If you ask us to contact you about your responses, we will get in touch within five working days of receiving your form.
 Once we have contacted you, we will remove any record of your contact details by deleting them from the online survey website or shredding the paper form.

 If you give permission for us to send you a follow-up survey we will record your contact details in a password-protected spreadsheet on our secure server and delete them from the online survey website or shred your paper form.
 Once we have sent you the follow-up survey we will delete any record of your contact details.

 What if you change your mind about how you would like us to use your personal information?

-You can also change your mind about us passing on your information to other organisations.
-Again, just contact us using one of the ways listed above, and if we will either not pass on your information, or if we have already made the referral, contact the organisation we have passed your information to and ask them to delete any information we have provided.
+If we have agreed to make a referral to another organisation on your behalf, you can also change your mind about this.
+Again, just contact us using one of the ways listed above.
+We will either not pass on your information, or if we have already made the referral, we will contact the organisation we have passed your information to and ask them to delete the information we have provided.